zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 technologies, and it has drawn on and is contributing to standardisation initiatives for statistical structures and metadata.
-Overall, the reviewers are impressed with the performance and quality of work from the project -- it can stand as a model for many projects in this area.\"
+Overall, the reviewers are impressed with the performance and quality of work from the project -- it can stand as a model for many projects in this area."

 ### [Limber]{style="text-transform:uppercase"}